radiilab/radii-research-home.DEPRECATED/modify.md

 - adding the reason ai alpha release to the linux debian users nly
 - changing the face images of reason to suit the product
 - adding sensor eye project page to the system
+- adding the product to the site page [ sensoreye ]